joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 ## Project Summary

-This project demonstrates how WordPress is deployed in a real-world AWS environment with a focus on availability, security, and scalability.
+This project demonstrates how WordPress is deployed in a real-world AWS environment with a focus on **availability, security, scalability, and operational correctness**.

-The architecture follows common enterprise design patterns rather than a single-server setup.
+The architecture follows **enterprise cloud design patterns** rather than a single-server setup.

 ---

 ## Architecture Overview

-The solution uses a three-tier architecture:
+The solution uses a **three-tier architecture**:

-- **Presentation Tier** – Handles incoming user traffic
+- **Edge / Presentation Layer**
+  Application Load Balancer handling incoming traffic.

-- **Application Tier** – Runs WordPress on scalable compute
+- **Application Layer**
-- **Data Tier** – Stores persistent data and shared files
+  WordPress running on EC2 instances managed by an Auto Scaling Group.

+- **Data & Persistence Layer**
+  Amazon RDS for relational data and Amazon EFS for shared WordPress files.

 Each tier is isolated using private networking and controlled access.